 As explained earlier index investment is a passive strategy.
 The same is true for index funds.
 Their passive nature makes them quite cost-effective.
 They require less amount of buy/sell of securities, thus saves on tax.
 They do not require continuous supervision of a fund manager, thus saving fees paid to the fund managers.

 All this results in an extremely low expense ratio of index funds.
 The expense ratio of as low as 0.2 is common in index funds.
-A low expense ratio translates to higher returns for individual investors.
+A low expense ratio translates to returns with lower risk taken by the fund for individual investors.

 As the main purpose of these funds is to mimic the index, they are quite consistent.
 Their returns simply follow the market.
 On the other hand, an active fund may beat the market for a certain period.
 But, for one reason or another, that same fund can underperform.